zeljkofilipin/filipin.eu/_drafts/deep-work-quotes.md

 > When measured empirically, people were happier at work and less happy relaxing than they suspected.

-> Human beings, it seems, are at their best when immersed deeply in something challenging.
+> **Human beings, it seems, are at their best when immersed deeply in something challenging.**

 > the feeling of going deep is in itself very rewarding.

 > “jobs should be redesigned so that they resemble as closely as possible flow activities.”

+> **To build your working life around the experience of flow produced by deep work is a proven path to deep satisfaction.**

 #### A Philosophical Argument for Depth